-Most provisional brokers must take all the Postlicensing courses to terminate their provisional license status.
-However, it is possible for some provisional brokers with equivalent education and/or substantial brokerage experience from another state to obtain a waiver of one or more of the Postlicensing courses.
+Most Provisional Brokers must take all the Postlicensing courses to remove their provisional license status.
+However, it is possible for some Provisional Brokers with equivalent education and/or substantial brokerage experience from another state to obtain a waiver of one or more of the Postlicensing courses.
 See Commission Rule 58A .1905 for waiver criteria.

-Provisional brokers who think they may possess qualifications justifying a waiver are referred to the Forms section of the Commission's website (www.ncrec.gov) to carefully review and complete the Postlicensing Education Waiver and Equivalent Credit Request Form (Form REC 2.18).
+Provisional Brokers who think they may possess qualifications justifying a waiver are referred to the Forms section of the Commission's website (www.ncrec.gov) to carefully review and complete the Postlicensing Education Waiver Request (Form REC 2.18).

-Please note that provisional brokers who applied for an NC license based on licensure in another jurisdiction and who opted not to pass the State section of the license examination are NOT eligible for any waiver of postlicensing education under Rule 58A .1905.
+NOTE: Provisional Brokers who applied for an NC license based on licensure in another jurisdiction and who opted not to pass the State section of the license examination are NOT eligible for any waiver of postlicensing education under Rule 58A .1905.